Kitchen Lighting Costs Guide for Construction Professionals

 How much should I budget per square foot?

-Do LED fixtures really save money?
+Do LED fixtures save money?

 Can I DIY under-cabinet lighting?